Portrait of Rauf Aliev

 As you see, the building blocks are the same, and the same blocks can be reused if such a need arises.

 In our current version, we use Bash scripting to organize e2e-cli calls into a scenario.
-It is not nice because bash is not perfect, but this approach was demonstrated to be very flexible.
-However, involving bash creates complexity for the Windows users where bash is not installed by default.
+It is not nice because Bash is not perfect, but this approach was demonstrated to be very flexible.
+However, involving Bash creates complexity for Windows users, where Bash is not installed by default.
 We use WSL (Windows Subsystem for Linux) to overcome this limitation.

 For the example above, the scenario script looks as follows: